wdecoster/methplotlib/README.md

   --smooth SMOOTH       Smoothen the datapoints, but reduce the details (integer, default=5)
 ```

+## Snakemake workflow
+For streamlining nanopolish a Snakefile is included (using snakemake).
+The workflow uses a config file, of which an example is in this repository.

 ## TO DO - CONTRIBUTIONS WELCOME
 - Differential methylation analysis (in windows) across groups of samples